t288matt/vatpac-stats/docs/GEOGRAPHIC_BOUNDARY_FILTER_CONFIG.md

 - **Description**: Enable or disable the geographic boundary filter
 - **Example**: `ENABLE_BOUNDARY_FILTER=true`

-When enabled, the filter will process all incoming flight data and only include flights that are physically located within the defined geographic boundary polygon.
+When enabled, the filter will process all incoming VATSIM data and only include entities that are physically located within the defined geographic boundary polygon.

 ### BOUNDARY_DATA_PATH